Poland's new Prime Minister Donald Tusk takes office, ending 8 years of conservative rule

 President Andrzej Duda, an ally of the previous administration, swore in the government after having delayed the power transition as long as he could.

 Their disagreements found expression during the ceremony.
-Duda said that despite the obvious differences he will cooperate on matters key to Poland's security and the people's well-being, but stressed that he believes that most things are in perfect shape.
+Duda said that despite the obvious differences he will cooperate with Tusk's Cabinet on matters key to Poland's security and the people's well-being, but stressed that he believes that most things are in perfect shape.

 Later Wednesday, Tusk traveled to Brussels for an EU summit and leaders' talks with the six countries from the Western Balkans that hope to join the EU.
 He was to met with European Commission President Ursula von der Leyen on Friday.

-The leader of the centrist Civic Platform party who was prime minister from 2007-2014, Tusk faces challenges that include restoring democratic standards in Poland and working for the release of European Union funding that was frozen due to democratic backsliding by his predecessors - which he promised to achieve quickly.
+The leader of the centrist Civic Platform party who was prime minister from 2007-2014, Tusk faces challenges that include restoring democratic standards in Poland and working for the release of EU funding that was frozen due to democratic backsliding by his predecessors — something he promised to achieve quickly.

-He also promised to work with European partners to address irregular migration, an issue of growing concern in Poland after thousands of people, many from the Middle East, tried to cross into the EU from Belarus across Poland's eastern border.
+He also promised to work with European partners to address irregular migration, an issue of growing concern in Poland and the continent after thousands of people, many from the Middle East, tried to cross into the EU from Belarus, across Poland's eastern border.

 The 67-year-old Tusk has vowed to restore foreign ties strained by the Law and Justice-led government, which bickered even with allies such as Germany and Ukraine and was at odds with the EU over legal changes that eroded the independence of the judicial branch.